SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-3-steps-to-a-pbi/rule.md

 ### 1. Ready

 1. Take the next PBI that was approved by the [Product Owner](/rules-to-better-product-owners)
-2. Email notification to the Product Owner -  [use the @ mention rule](/when-you-use-mentions-in-a-pbi)
-3. Break down your PBI into tasks
+2. Break down your PBI into tasks

 ::: info
 Don't forget to make a task for testing!
 (So that it is visible in the task board).
 Note: You can also [customize the kanban board](https://www.visualstudio.com/en-us/get-started/work/work-from-the-kanban-board-vs) by adding a new column for testing, but we recommend adding a testing task to the PBI instead.